Kharacternyk/pacwall/README.rst

 Run ``pacwall``.

+The circles represent packages, where the area of a circle is proportional to the size of the package.
-The blue dots are manually (explicitly) installed packages, the red ones are automatically (implicitly) installed packages.
-The green dots are packages not found in the official non-testing repositories (e.g. from the AUR).
-The outlined teal dots are orphans, the outlined yellow dots are outdated packages.
-The outlined magenta dots are packages with unresolved `.pacnew files`_ (it's time to run ``pacdiff``).
+The blue circles are manually (explicitly) installed packages, the red ones are automatically (implicitly) installed packages.
+The green circles are packages not found in the official non-testing repositories (e.g. from the AUR).
+The outlined teal circles are orphans, the outlined yellow circles are outdated packages.
+The outlined magenta circles are packages with unresolved `.pacnew files`_ (it's time to run ``pacdiff``).
 The dashed edges represent optional dependencies, the normal edges represent strict (hard, direct) dependencies.
 The appearance is customizable, see Customization_.